Simulate an active network with a central pump

 Cold district heating, part 5: simulation of an active network with a central circulation pump

-This tutorial demonstrates how to convert a passive network with decentralized circulation pumps into an active network with a central pump.
+This part shows how a passive network with decentralized circulation pumps is converted into an active network with a central pump.
 The conversion is done in just a few steps.

 Starting from the previous example with decentralized heat pumps and circulation pumps: